 - If you don’t pay attention to the mission brief you might end up choosing a rifle & optic combo that makes completing the mission impossible, requiring a restart.

-SGW Contracts 2 will be released June 4.
+SGW Contracts 2 will be released June 4 (except for PS5, which has been delayed).
 If you’d like to catch a recording of a stream, King George has one available.